Nalotjr/minesweeper/README.md

 # minesweeper
-Another one attempt to create of minesweeper using Java
+Another one attempt to create minesweeper using Java